GenCompositor: Generative Video Compositing with Diffusion Transformer: Related Work

 \subsection{Video Harmonization}

-Video harmonization is a classical low-level vision task~\cite{Li_2024_mm,Dong_2024_mm,Tan_2025_TVCG}, which aims to adjust the lighting of the added foreground element in the composited video to make it visually harmonious.
-Similar to other low-level methods \cite{Liu_2022_TIP, nerco}, Huang~\textit{et al.} \cite{Huang_2020_TIP} firstly introduced adversarial training to video harmonization.
-Lu~\textit{et al.} \cite{hyoutube} collected a dedicated dataset for training.
-Ke~\textit{et al.} \cite{Harmonizer} attempted to work in a white-box manner, which regresses the image-level filter argument to predict harmonized results.
-Guo~\textit{et al.} \cite{VideoTripletTransformer} directly trained a Triplet Transformer to simultaneously resolve multiple low-level video tasks, including harmonization.
+Video harmonization is a classical low-level vision task~\citep{Li_2024_mm,Dong_2024_mm,Tan_2025_TVCG}, which aims to adjust the lighting of added foreground element in the composited video to make it visually harmonious.
+Similar to other low-level methods \citep{Liu_2022_TIP, nerco}, \cite{Huang_2020_TIP} first introduced adversarial training to video harmonization. \cite{hyoutube} collected a dedicated dataset for training. \cite{Harmonizer} attempted to work in a white-box manner, which regresses the image-level filter argument to predict harmonized results. \cite{VideoTripletTransformer} directly trained a Triplet Transformer to simultaneously resolve multiple low-level video tasks, including harmonization.
 However, all of these methods focus only on adjusting the color of added elements.
 They all operate on composited videos and require a foreground video and its accurate and pixel-aligned mask as input.
 Besides, these methods do not allow users to freely modify the size and motion trajectory of the added elements in the final video.
 To address these limitations, we introduce generative video compositing task that accommodates arbitrary mask inputs.
 Using foreground videos, source background videos, and user-defined trajectories and scales, our model autonomously generates composited videos that adhere to all conditions.